 Doctors diagnose lung cancer using a physical exam, imaging, and lab tests.
 Treatment depends on the type, stage, and how advanced it is.
 Treatments include surgery, chemotherapy, radiation therapy, and targeted therapy.

-Image Source: Center for Disease Control
+Image Source: Centers for Disease Control and Prevention

 The Ridley-Tree Cancer Center has one of the largest Genetic Counseling departments in California.
 We offer hereditary cancer risk counseling to help patients and families with a history of cancer better understand and manage the risk of developing cancer through genetic risk assessment and genetic testing.Our Genetic Counselors translate complex genetic information into understandable recommendations for patients, physicians, and families.